lhao03/lhao03.github.io/content/_index.md

 > I've moved to Toronto, and will be starting my graduate studies!

 I dabble at the intersection of molecules and algorithms.
 I enjoy learning about how and why things work, especially through the lens of quantum mechanics and mathematics.
-I'm interested in developing more efficient and accurate methods to predict and simulate chemical properties from first principles?
+I'm interested in developing more efficient and accurate methods to predict and simulate chemical properties from first principles.

 ## About
 This summer, I'll be working with the [Izmaylov group](https://www.utsc.utoronto.ca/~aizmaylov/), learning about quantum computing for quantum chemistry.

-During my last year of undergrad, I worked with the highly interdisciplinary [Hein group](https://groups2.chem.ubc.ca/jheints1/).
-I contributed to multiple projects in developing autonomous platforms for process chemistry.
-Learning amongst chemists and engineers has made me appreciate the work that goes into building and validating robust systems for automating experimental chemistry.
+During my last year of undergrad, I worked with the [Hein group](https://groups2.chem.ubc.ca/jheints1/) on developing autonomous platforms for process chemistry.
 Some of my projects include combining [classical AI planning techniques with LLMs for self-driving labs](https://gitlab.com/heingroup/robotactionplanning) and [automated HPLC method development using Bayesian Optimization](https://gitlab.com/heingroup/hplc-method-optimization).

 I've also worked on the implementation of self-consistent field convergence methods in Psi4 with the [Wang group](https://www.chem.ubc.ca/yan-alexander-wang), software and sustainability efforts for [DNA storage](https://2024.igem.wiki/ubc-vancouver/) and computational biology for [cell-free protein synthesis](https://2023.igem.wiki/ubc-vancouver/) at UBC iGEM, and natural language processing for electronic health records at the [PROOF Centre](https://www.proofcentre.ca/).